-Our Enterprise Risk Management Framework, adopted by each newly-elected council, identifies our key risk areas and sets out how we will effectively manage risk in our organisation.
-This framework forms the basis for our risk management and safety systems and our Annual Risk Management Program.
+Our Enterprise Risk Management Framework, adopted by each newly-elected council, our Annual Risk Management Program.

 Council receives support to improve its risk management capabilities through our insurance mutual, CivicRisk Mutual and the risk management function is kept under review by our Audit Risk and Improvement Committee (ARIC).